flowcean/flowcean/docs/examples/one_tank.md

         return cls(state[0])
 ```

-The ode system can now be constructed by creating an instance of the `OneTank' class with the parameters given above
+The `ODESystem` can now be constructed by creating an instance of the `OneTank` class with the parameters given above

 ```python
     system = OneTank(